UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 You can build your own on a suitable external system and bring it onto Bunya.

 You cannot build a container on Bunya directly from a Dockerfile prescription.
 Instead, you will need to use the docker software to create a container image and upload it to a suitable repository.
 Then you will be able to "pull" a copy of it and it will be converted to apptainer format.

+## Fair Share

+Bunya employes [fair share](FairShare.md) to ensure that each user is able to use Bunya resources.

 ## Interactive jobs